We would like you to meet our team.

 As our CEO she provides her skills, knowledge and experience to provide leadership, accountability and governance.
-With a Bachelor of Commerce, a Master of Business Administration, a Certificate IV in Career Development and years of relevant professional experience, Stephanie brings a lot of skills to the table as EPIC’s founding CEO.
+With a Bachelor of Commerce, a Master of Business Administration, a Certificate IV in Career Development and years of relevant professional experience, Stephanie brings a lot of skills to the table.
 She worked in the financial, educational and community engagement sectors before finding her home in community services where organisational values tend to be a good match for her.

 Gratitude – is a choice, it is a way of life.
 An attitude of gratitude means making it a habit to express thankfulness and appreciation in all parts of your life, on a regular basis, for both the big and small things alike.
 I choose to live a grateful life!

 I previously found my feet in community services working for an aboriginal corporation in Tom Price, this is where the Pilbara found its way into my heart.
 Moving to Perth and spending another 8 years in the Community Services Sector I realised my passion in this space would only continue to grow.
 Now, back in the Pilbara, EPIC has given me a fantastic opportunity to do what I love and I am extremely grateful.
 I am responsible for the Operational Management at EPIC.
 I work with fantastic teams to ensure we deliver quality services, connect people to their communities and build capacities for all people of all cultures and backgrounds.

 Our vision of Empowering people and our mission of building strong relationships is consistently at the forefront of what we do every day; and I love it.